Édgar Ramírez: Acting career

 In 2017, Ramírez played Gianni Versace in the second season of the anthology series American Crime Story.
 In 2019, Ramírez joined the cast of the spy thriller film The 355, which was released in 2022 and reunited him with ACS co-star Penélope Cruz.

 Philanthropy

 Ramírez supports the campaign "No Dispares" (Don't Shoot), by Amnesty International, the international human-rights organization.
 The campaign's purpose is to eliminate the number of injuries and deaths caused by the irresponsible use of guns.

 Ramírez was also part of "5 Senses in Action", an organization which benefits children with special needs.
 On 13 July 2008, he took part in an outdoor activity that stimulated sensory experience through gestures, playing and singing for congenitally deaf and/or blind children.

-On 12 November 2010, Ramírez was named a Goodwill Ambassador of the United Nations Children's Fund (UNICEF), at an event held at the Eurobuilding Hotel in Caracas, and attended by personalities from the country's diplomatic corps.
-The UNICEF representative in Venezuela, Nadya Vásquez, said the organization has established in recent years an alliance with the actor "through which it is provided to support activities directly related to violence prevention campaigns".